pmd/pmd/docs/pages/pmd/devdocs/writing_documentation.md

 A callout is created like this:

-    {% include callout.html content="This is a callout of type default.<br/><br/>There are the following types available: danger, default, primary, success, info, and warning." type="default" %}
+    {%raw%}{% include callout.html content="This is a callout of type default.<br/><br/>There are the following types available: danger, default, primary, success, info, and warning." type="default" %}{%endraw%}

 It renders as: